ArbitRandomUser/MPVShow/readme.md

 infinitely if loop entry.

-press "m" to continue to playing slide when paused at slide. if in a looped slide m will remove the loop smoothly finish the current slide and move onto the next slide .
+press "m" to continue to playing slide when paused at slide .
+If in a looped slide m will remove the loop smoothly finish the current slide and move onto the next slide .
 ("default m is to mute/unmute ive overriden that